 How does the German school system work?

 A typical school day starts at 7:30 or 8:00 in the morning.
 Classes are on a college-style schedule, with some courses offered only two or three times a week.
-There is also school on Saturday mornings, in some areas only on alternate Saturdays.
-Although the school year is ten months long and the summer vacation period only lasts about six weeks, students get many more holidays and short vacations during the school year than American students.
-(School days per year – Germany: 220; U.S.: 180).
-The curriculum usually focuses on mostly academic subjects, even in vocational schools, with a limited offering of physical education, sports, art, and music.
+A typical class period (Stunde/hour) is actually 45 minute long.
+Up until the mid-1990s in some Länder there was also school on Saturday mornings, in some areas only on alternate Saturdays.
+That is pretty much a thing of the past now.
+Although the school year is ten months long and the summer vacation period only lasts about six weeks, students get more holidays and short vacations during the school year than American students.
+However, the number of school days per year is not that different: Germany: 188; US: 180.
+(The 2015 figure varies slightly by state, from 187 in Berlin to 190 in NRW.**) The curriculum usually focuses on mostly academic subjects, even in vocational schools, with a limited offering of physical education, sports, art, and music.

 Catholic or Protestant religious instruction is a required subject, but students over the age of 14 can opt out.
 In Berlin and some other German states, students can take an ethics course instead.
 Only in a few cities is instruction available for Muslim students, and that is a recent development aimed largely at Germany’s Turkish minority.

 Interscholastic sports competition is rare, though there may be an occasional track and field contest.
-Computer science courses are increasingly available (the Germans in particular have begun linking many of their schools via the Internet), but access to computers and other technology can vary widely.
+Computer science courses are increasingly available, but access to computers and other technology can vary widely.
 A 15 or 20-minute break around 10:30 am, called the große Pause, gives students and teachers the opportunity to have a snack and relax before classes start again.
-There is usually no school cafeteria, as the school day typically ends at around noon or 1:00 pm.
-However, many schools in the former GDR still have cafeterias.
-Students go home for lunch, and in the afternoon they usually have a fair amount of homework to do.
+Students usually go home for lunch, and in the afternoon they usually have a fair amount of homework to do.
+There is often no school cafeteria, as the school day typically ends at around noon or 1:00 pm.
+However, many schools in the former GDR still have cafeterias, and the advent of Ganztagschulen (all-day schools) in recent years in some states has required new school cafeterias.

 The grading scale runs from one (the best mark) to six (five in Austria).
 Students receiving a poor mark of five or six in several subjects may have to repeat a year, but this is rare.
 School is compulsory between the ages of six and 15, but most students attend school until age 18 or 19 when they graduate from Gymnasium or advanced vocational school.
 In western Germany students used to finish Gymnasium at the end of the 13th grade, but as of 2011, all students in Germany now graduate after the 12th year.